SeisComP/seiscomp/doc/base/filter-grammar.rst

    Computes the median within the timespan preceeding the sample.
 Useful, e.g. for despiking.
 The delay due to the filter may be up to its timespan.

-   :param timespan: The timespan in seconds
+   :param timespan: The timespan to compute the median in seconds

 .. py:function:: MIN(timespan)

    Computes the minimum within the timespan preceeding the sample.

-   :param timespan: The timespan in seconds
+   :param timespan: The timespan to measure the minimum in seconds

 .. py:function:: RM(timespan)

    A running mean filter computing the mean value within *timespan*.
 For a given time window in seconds the running mean is computed from the single amplitude values and set as output.
 This computation is equal to :py:func:`RHMP<RMHP()>` with the exception that the mean is not subtracted from single amplitudes but replaces them.

    .. code-block:: sh

       RMHP = self-RM

-   :param timespan: The timespan in seconds
+   :param timespan: The timespan to measure the mean in seconds

 .. py:function:: RMHP(timespan)